|

 the extra Level III-A vest coverage area.

-4. What size and shape are your Rifle
+size and shape are your Rifle Plate Pockets?

 SIZE It's

-up to you to get the right size plate for your Plate Carrier.
-You
+your responsibility to get the right size plate for your

-tack line - but too big a plate will not work
+pocket - but too big a plate will absolutely not work

-You usually want shooters cut plates on the front for ergonomics,
+usually want shooters cut plates on the front for ergonomics, and,

-to protect your shoulder blades' area.
+to protect your shoulder blades.
 But some rear Rifle Plate Pockets

 are cut to only accept shooters cut, or SAPI cut plates.
 (If your